lucassaid/react-app-test/README.md

 # Test App

-This is app is part of a test.
+This app is part of a test.

 See [live demo](https://react-app-test-seven.vercel.app/).